Creating a Corpus

 0.25

-Like the lexicon, the inverse index for a corpus is blank by default:
+Like the lexicon, the inverse index for a corpus is empty by default:

 julia> inverse_index(crps)